Skycocoo/Checker-Game/README.md

 1. If all actions lead to failure: choose random one

 2. If only one move available before alphabeta search: just take the move

+3. If no move for current player & its no terminal state: call recursion for the opponent